ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/cell-towers.md

 ## Goal

 In this guide you will learn how to:
-- load the OpenCelliD data in Clickhouse
+- Load the OpenCelliD data in Clickhouse
-- connect Apache Superset to ClickHouse
+- Connect Apache Superset to ClickHouse
-- build a dashboard based on data available in the dataset
+- Build a dashboard based on data available in the dataset
-- how to choose data types for your table fields
+- Choose data types for your table fields
-- how to choose a primary key
+- Choose a primary key

 Here is a preview of the dashboard created in this guide: